 The Swerve isn’t a super technical backpack but its design really makes it stand out from other casual-use bags of its kind.
 It offers a few different advantages of similar backpacks from other brands.

 There are four major advantages to the Swerve Backpack:

 Typical High Sierra Durability and Quality

 The 600D Duralite fabric is going to keep your gear dry and is also resistant to rips, abrasions, stains and other damage.
-The 500D waffle weave is also a ripstop nylon with a water resistant treatment.
+The 500D waffle weave is also ripstop nylon with a water-resistant treatment.
 Overall the Swerve looks as great as it performs.

 The suspension system can handle a fair amount of weight and the Airflow shoulder straps are definitely not fragile.
 The shoulder straps are also S-shaped and contoured for maximum comfort.

 Other attention to design details that really make this backpack user-friendly and a bit luxurious include the compression straps for cinching down your gear, a mesh padded handle for carrying, swivel clips and thumb ring pulls for shoulder strap adjustment.

 Laptops may be more durable now than ever before but you still don’t want to have yours banging around inside of a backpack all day.
 The Swerve offers excellent laptop protection in two ways – padding and isolation.

 The interior laptop sleeve, which is accessed through the back, is completely padded and able to safely carry up to a 15.5″ laptop (outside dimensions).
 Being its own compartment is an excellent feature because it protects the laptop from scratches or other damage that could be caused from gear sharing the same area.

 The bottom of the Swerve is padded for additional impact protection.
 Obviously, you’re not going to want to throw any backpack around with a laptop inside, regardless of how much padding it has, but with the Swerve you can rest assured that your computer will be protected from normal use.